Organic Chemistry, Polymer Chemistry, Supramolecular Chemistry

-44 (0)20 7882 7650 email@example.com
++44 (0)20 7882 7650 email@example.com

->

-> My research is focussed on 'mechanobiology' or how living cells and tissues respond to physical forces.
-In particular I am interested in the mechanical properties of living cells and tissues and the role of the fascinating cellular structure known as the primary cilium (cilia in plural).
-My work explores the development of organ-on-a-chip in vitro models incorporating biomechanical stimulation for predicting the performance of pharmaceuticals.
-I work on a variety of different cell types including cartilage cells, tendon cells, cancer cells and stem cells helping to understand major diseases such as osteoarthritis, tendonopathy and cancer and the development of novel therapeutics
+My research is focussed on 'mechanobiology' or how living cells and tissues respond to physical forces.
+In particular I am interested in the role of the fascinating cellular structure known as the primary cilium (cilia in plural).
+My work also explores the development of organ-on-a-chip models incorporating biomechanical stimulation for predicting the performance of pharmaceuticals.
+I work on a variety of different diseases including osteoarthritis, tendonopathy and cancer and the development of novel therapeutics.

->

-> +44 (0)20 7882 8868 firstname.lastname@example.org
++44 (0)20 7882 8868 firstname.lastname@example.org